Ailerios/hecomp-hka-projwork/README.md

 # Homomorphic Encryption Libraries Compared

 In this project, we are comparing three homomorphic encryption libraries for Python.
-The goal is to learn, if current homomorphic encryption libraries are accessible to software engineers without formal education in cryptography.
+The goal is to learn, how accessible current homomorphic encryption libraries are to software engineers without formal education in cryptography.

 The three libraries are: